 Top things to do in Bilbao:

 This stunning museum made from titanium was designed by architect Frank Gehry and it was opened in 1997.
 This is perhaps what singlehandedly brought the city of Bilbao on the tourism radar.
 Having seen it, I can definitely see the attraction.

-This modern and contemporary art museum is a must visit in Bilbao.
-I advise buying your tickets online like we did so you can enter through the special line without waiting.
-Ticket price was €13 per adult and two euros more if you buy at the counter.
+This modern and contemporary art museum is a must-visit in Bilbao.
+I advise buying your tickets online as we did so you can enter through the special line without waiting.
+The ticket price was €13 per adult and two euros more if you buy at the counter.
 You can select from available entry times.

 I have to admit that neither one of us is a fan of art where one has to guess what you’re looking at.
 Once we cleared the ground floor though, I was thrilled with the other forms of art, especially their collection of impressionist artists like Monet and van Gogh.

-Don’t miss the humongous “dog” made entirely of live flowers that sits on the grounds and was designed by artist Jeffrey Koons.
+Don’t miss the humongous “dog” made entirely of live flowers that sit on the grounds and was designed by artist Jeffrey Koons.

 Casco Viejo: Bilbao Old Town